roszenil/BIO508-Evolution/about.md

 This is an undergraduate and graduate course at the University of Kentucky.
 The goal of this course is to introduce students to the field of phylogenetic comparative methods and develop basic skills

-By the end of the semester, the graduate students will be able to:
+By the end of the semester, students will be able to:

 1. Understand how phylogenetic trees are built.
 2. Infer correlations between traits using a phylogenetic tree as part of the modeling approach.